What does it mean to be grateful? What does gratitude feel like? How do you connect the word grateful to a feeling, and even a state of being?

 Today and from now on, you will have the capacity to change this.

 Gratitude starts as an awareness, in the moment or after the fact, that something feels (or felt) good to you.
+Maybe coming into an airconditioned building after walking outside on a hot summer day.
 Maybe you felt it when you were snuggling under the covers in your warm bed on a cold winter morning.
 Perhaps you were sitting in front of a crackling fire while snow was falling outside.
 You might have been sitting on a beautiful beach, watching the turquoise water lap the shore.
 You might feel good curled up on the couch reading a book.
 Or think back: do you remember a truly magnificent meal?

 Any of these moments might evoke feelings within you that are warm, comforting, relaxing or joyful.
 These moments are ones that you might feel grateful for when you stop and remember them, or relate them to a friend.
 Stop for a moment and allow yourself to reflect on a moment that you really enjoyed.
 Allow yourself to go back to that moment in time when, if only for that moment, you were completely and fully there.
 Bring in each of your senses: breathe in the smell of that moment, taste the moment, see where you were, feel the warmth flow through your body.
 Can you taste it?
 Just sit and connect to that time and place.
 Relive that time.

 Connect to how good it felt, and notice where in your body you feel the feelings most strongly.
 Breathe into that space and let the feeling grow.
 Breathe slowly and deeply, just focusing on that special moment.
 Part of what made that moment special (even if you didn‘t know it then) was that nothing else existed in that moment.
 You were totally present.
 Now that you have brought that moment back to life, write it down.
 Putting it down on paper validates it, and makes the memory readily accessible when you need to re-connect to your own feelings of gratitude.
 There are times when we all need these reminders!